NCI900-Training-Organisation/intro-to-gprof/docs/source/tutorial/gprof.rst

     #.
 To use GProf with a C++ application, compile the code with the `-pg` flag.
     #.
 Run the application to generate a `gmon.out` file.
     #.
 Analyze the data using the `gprof` command.
+    #.
+Flat Profile section summarizes time spent in each function.
+    #.
+Call Graph section provides a detailed view of function calls and their relationships.